DavidAnderegg/adflow_util/README.md

 ## adflow_plot
-If this package was installed using pip the command **adflow_plot** should be available in your terminal.
+If this package was installed using pip, the command **adflow_plot** should be available in your terminal.
 To use it, simply type **adflow_plot -i yourADflowScript.py**.
 As this utility reads the stdout stream, it should work with all scripts as long as the ADflow option **printIterations** is **True**.

 If you want to parallelize your ADflow calculation, simply add **-np number_of_cores** oder **-H list_of_nodes**.
 As a default, **mpirun** is used to start mpi.
 If you have a different installation of mpi, you can change it with **-mpi some_different_mpi_command**.
 Type **adflow_plot -h** to get a list of all available start options.